eadf/boostvoronoi.rs/README.md

 Edges may become curves when line segments are used as input, see the example code for discretization and interpolation.

 ## Todo
+- [ ] Fix the beach-line key problem
 - [ ] Error handling
 - [X] Evaluate the generic API.
 Is <I1, F1, I2, F2> really needed?
 - [ ] ~Replace~ Verify the builtin ulp implementation